YiLimath/YiLimath.github.io/_pages/agent-system/tool-use.md

 observations turn those side effects into a controlled workflow rather than an unreviewable conversation.

+## Reference basis

+The tool-use pattern is Gulli, *Agentic Design Patterns*, Chapter 5, and Lakshmanan and Hapke, *Generative AI Design Patterns*, the Tool Calling pattern in Chapter 7.
+The reasoning/action interface is exemplified by the [ReAct paper](https://arxiv.org/abs/2210.03629);
+standardized access to external data and tools is specified by the [MCP specification](https://modelcontextprotocol.io/specification).

 ## Figure

 ![Tool use and code execution](/images/agent-system/06-tool-use.svg)